top of page

 and communities.

-I was born with a rare ovotesticular disorder which wasn't discovered until age 19.
+I was born female with a rare ovotesticular disorder which wasn't discovered until age 19.
 Ovotesticular disorders of sex development (DSD) are characterized by both ovarian and testicular tissue occurring in the same individual - either an ovary on one side and a testicle on the other, or both tissues in the same gonad.
 The gonads are usually undescended and the other sex organs underdeveloped.
 This condition is thought to occur due to genetic variations and is more common among people of African descent.
 Sex assignment is typically based on the appearance of external sex organs, however, it's not uncommon for females with this condition to seek legal reassignment to male as adults, due to the high degree of masculinization.
 This was the case for me.
+Though, I also embrace the material fact that I am a gender non-conforming, same-sex attracted female.

-Having lived with this condition, I have an interest in the various reasons individuals are gender non-conforming, and the cultural contexts which inform our understanding of these experiences.
-Too often, gender-non conforming people live with shame and isolation, and are overly pathologized and medicalized.
+Having lived with this condition, and within lesbian communities, I have an interest in the various reasons individuals are sex non-conforming, and the cultural contexts which inform our understanding of these experiences.
+Too often, gay, lesbian, and people with atypical bodies, live with shame and isolation, and are overly pathologized and medicalized.

 My Specializations